 Another good thing is to do your best to try running the software that you are translating.
 If there are thousands of messages that are not translated to your language, then chances are that it’s already deployed in Wikipedia and you can try it.
 Actually trying to use it will help you translate it better.

 Whenever relevant, fix the documentation displayed near the translation area.
 Strange as it may sound, it is possible that you understand the message better than the developer who wrote it!

 Before translating a component, review the messages that were already translated.
+To do this, click the “All” tab at the top of the translation area.
 It’s useful for learning the current terminology, and you can also improve them and make them more consistent.